-7. Review and Amendments
+7 Review and Amendments

-This Policy is owned by General Counsel and this version was agreed by the Safety, Health and Environment Assurance Committee.
+This Policy is owned by General Counsel and this version was agreed by the Safety, Health and Environment Assurance Committee on XXXX.
 It will be reviewed annually and changes will be reported to the Safety, Health and Environment Assurance Committee.
-The TfL Director of Group HSE can be contacted for advice and guidance on the content and implementation of this policy.
+The TfL Group HSE Director can be contacted for advice and guidance on the content and implementation of this Policy.